Table of Contents

 Safety Concerns and Legality

-Products with Delta-9 THC are federally legal when they meet requirements set forth by the Farm Bill.
+Products with Delta-9 THC are currently federally legal when they meet the requirements set forth by the Farm Bill.
 They must be derived from hemp, not marijuana, with less than 0.3% THC by dry weight.
 That’s how Cornbread Hemp THC Gummies, which have 10mg of THC per gummy, are entirely legal on a federal level.

 As for safety, delta-9 THC has been extensively studied, which means researchers have a much better understanding of its safety profile.
 In today’s THC market, delta-9 THC is the safer option when you’re buying from a brand you trust.
 You can’t say the same about synthetic delta-8 THC products, especially considering the lack of regulation over production processes.